 Over time, the company enhanced efficiency, realizing that buying, maintaining and dispatching what were essentially small fire trucks (painted red, lights and sirens, big hoses to spray retardant around homes) was a bit of over-kill.
 The same impact could be had with smaller equipment, even a backpack sprayer.
 Jim also knew that the retardant could be sprayed well ahead of fire season and would remain effective until washed off with water.

 As Chief Technology Officer of Wildfire Alliance, Jim continues to innovate.
-By using food-grade retardants and adding ingredients to supplement PHOS-CHEK retardants, he is making them even more effective and longer-lasting.
+By using food-grade retardants and adding ingredients to supplement them, he is making them even more effective and longer-lasting.
 One of them is a deliquescent formula, which pulls moisture from the air and retains it so that plants don’t dry out as quickly in high-heat situations.
 The other is a compost accelerator, which speeds up the normal decay of dead branches and leaves into dirt, thereby reducing the amount of fuel available to catch fire.
 These innovations are all high-purity, non-toxic and nonpolluting, making the mixture safe around children and pets.
 Together they provide multiple lines of defense against embers that might otherwise ignite vegetation and spread quickly around a property.

 Numerous factors together determine a home’s survivability in a wildfire, including building design and materials, proximity to other homes, fire intensity and ember cast, topography, and other factors.
 Maintaining proper defensible space, including the application of a long-term fire retardant, will improve your home’s survivability and increase the willingness of firefighters to defend your home, but it cannot guarantee your home’s survival in the event of a wildfire.
 Wildfire Alliance makes no representations or warranties regarding your home’s survival in the event of a wildfire and disclaims any liability for losses caused by wildfire.

 © Copyright 2021.
 All rights reserved.